The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 What the red flags actually look like

-Michael Ch: A contractor who won’t provide a license number.
-One who asks for a large upfront payment before any work has begun.
-One who can’t give you local references from projects of comparable scope.
-One who provides a verbal estimate only and resists putting anything in writing.
-One who pressures you to sign quickly.
-An extremely low bid deserves as much scrutiny as no bid at all.
+Michael Ch: An extremely low bid deserves as much scrutiny as no bid at all.
 Quality work in New York costs what it costs.
 A number that seems too good to be true usually means something is being left out, cut, or underestimated.
 You’ll find out which one it was later.

 Before you sign anything, interview at least three

 Every contractor should visit the space in person before providing an estimate.
 Photos are not sufficient.
+The condition of existing plumbing, the quirks of a pre-war layout, the access constraints of a specific building, none of that is visible in a phone camera shot.

 Michael Ch: The interview is the first test.
 How a contractor responds to being asked hard questions tells you a lot about how they’ll behave when something unexpected comes up on the job.
 And something unexpected always comes up.